simplificator/ansible/README.md

 # Simplificator Ansible
 This image let's you run ansible commands in a container.

-## Alpine vs. Debian10 Windows Deploy vs. the other images
+## Alpine vs. Debian 11 Windows Deploy vs. the other images
 Use the alpine-based image for your continous integration.
 It is the slimmest of all the images (~260 MB).

 For deploys against a windows system, the windows-deploy tag is your choice.
 It contains the pywinrm libraries for the connection to WinRM.